 Written by Lauren Chaunt

-Lauren is well versed in the nutrition, mental health, and substance abuse disorder field.
+Lauren is well-versed in nutrition, mental health, and substance abuse disorder field.
 She holds a BA in Honors Research Psychology from Rhode Island College in addition to a Masters in Clinical Psychotherapy.

 Reviewed by Clare Waismann, Registered Addiction Specialist (RAS), Substance Use Disorder Certified Counselor (SUDCC), founder of Waismann Method® Advanced Treatment for Opiate Dependence and Domus Retreat®.
 Clare Waismann is an authority and expert on opioid dependence, opioid use disorder, substance dependence, detoxification treatments, detox recovery, and other topics covered on RapidDetox.com.